Key Regulatory Considerations for Importing Cosmetics into Singapore

 Cosmetic claims should be appropriately assigned based on the key ingredient function, target site of application, and physiological effects of cosmetics.
 Some examples of claims that are unacceptable in accordance with the ASEAN Cosmetic Claims Guide can be found here:

-To ensure regulatory compliance, the product must undergo cosmetic product notification.
-This includes verifying that the manufacturer follows Good Manufacturing Practices (GMP) or ISO standard 22716:2007, conducts local testing for potential contaminants, and ensures the product is free from common adulterants.
+To ensure product meets safety and quality consistency, manufacture should follows Good Manufacturing Practices (GMP) or ISO standard 22716:2007, conducts local testing for potential contaminants, and ensures the product is free from common adulterants.

 Examples of appropriate testing on products are provided below: